ipetkov/crane/docs/API.md

   `target` directory, which will be reused at the start of the derivation.
   Useful for caching incremental cargo builds.
-  - Default value: the result of `buildDepsOnly` after applying the arguments set (with the respective default values)
+  - Default value: the result of `buildDepsOnly` after applying the arguments set (with the respective default values). `installCargoArtifactsMode` will be set to `"use-zstd"` if not specified.
 * `cargoBuildCommand`: A cargo invocation to run during the derivation's build phase
   - Default value: `"cargo build --profile release"`